lirantal/lirantaldotcom/data/blog/archives/2019-10-30_Angular-vs-React--the-security-risk-of-indirect-dependencies---Snyk-af83b24d429e.md

 ---
-title: 'Angular vs React: the security risk of indirect dependencies | Snyk'
+title: 'Angular vs React: the security risk of indirect dependencies'
 description: >-
   This is a blog mirror of Snyk’s State of JavaScript frameworks security report 2019.